hydrology-tep/documentation/source/apps/wois_app.rst

 	:scale: 80%

 Click the button "Get Data from TEP".
 If it's the first time the user uses this feature, a window, where the user can change the datapackages URL or insert his API Key (to access to his datapackages), will pop up.
+To learn how to get your API Key please consult the section **“Get your Api key”**.

 .. figure:: ../includes/config_data_package_window.png
 	:figclass: img-border